Welcome to the University Ombuds Office!

-The exceptions to the rule of confidentiality are situations in which there is a serious
+The exceptions to confidentiality are situations in which there is a serious risk

-risk of physical harm to you or to others or when we are directed by court order or
+of physical harm to you or to others or when we are directed by court order or subpoena

-subpoena to provide information.
-Please be aware that email correspondence is subject
+to provide information.
+Please be aware that email correspondence is subject to disclosure

-to disclosure under Georgia's Open Records Act.
-Our conversation will be informal
+under Georgia's Open Records Act.
+Our conversation will be informal and will not

-and will not serve as "notice" to the University.
-We may take notes, but those notes
+serve as "notice" to the University.
+We may take notes, but those notes will be shredded

-will be shredded upon closure of your case.
-No records are kept here other than general
+upon closure of your case.
+No records are kept here other than general statistics

 What Is An Ombudsperson?

 The term "ombudsman" originated in Sweden in 1809 when an official was appointed to investigate citizens' complaints against the government.
 The word literally means "commission man."
 In a number of American colleges and universities in recent years, ombudsperson, or ombuds, have been designated to assist in dispute resolution and to promote conflict management and cooperation throughout the campus community.